Cleeng/mediastore-sdk/README.md

 Config.setOffer("offerId");
 ```

-where `offerId` is the ID of the offer created for your publisher in the Cleeng system.
+where `offerId` is the ID of the offer created for your broadcaster in the Cleeng system.

 3. Setting environment: